Seattle-Explorers/latitude_SDC_reviews/README.md

 ## Getting Started
 > This service will soon be available on <a href="https://hub.docker.com/repository/docker/wpark95/" target="_blank">Docker Hub</a> and can be used for easier **deployment** when necessary.

+- **Install PostgreSQL** :
+  - Follow the instruction from official <a href="https://www.postgresql.org/download/" target="_blank">PostgreSQL documentation</a> to install the right version of PostgreSQL for your OS

 - To **Install Required Dependencies** :
   - **npm install**